cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 </svg>
 <p style="text-align: center; font-size: 85%; font-style: italic; margin: 0.3em 0 0;">Click a stage of the diagram to jump to its explanation.</p>
 </div>
 <span style="font-variant:small-caps;">Syren</span>'s synthesis starts by ingesting input traces, the sequences of actions recorded when someone is executing a task.
 These traces are turned into an initial version of the automation program that simply replays each trace exactly as observed.
-This program is correct by construction, in the sense that it can reproduce all the traces taken as input, but way too rigid for real-world use.
+It is correct by construction, but way too rigid for real-world use.
 So <span style="font-variant:small-caps;">Syren</span> then moves into program rewriting, using a library of rules to generalize the code and uncover the "hidden logic" that isn't logged.
 In the end, <span style="font-variant:small-caps;">Syren</span> outputs a high-level, human-readable script that can automate the task in the scenarios observed in the traces, but also across new ones.

 ## Example Execution {#example-execution}

 Performing the example cloud computing task described above in the Amazon Web Services (AWS) console produces logs that show the sequence of underlying API calls made by the system.
 These logs can be input as traces into <span style="font-variant:small-caps;">Syren</span> for synthesis.
-Below, we show an example of a trace showing the execution of this task for a single computing instance, with ID `"i-12345"`, Trace #1:
+Below is an example trace of the execution of this task for a single computing instance with ID `"i-12345"`, which we call Trace #1:

 ```syren